MENTORING

 Application Deadline: May 15, 2024

 This award honors faculty members who have demonstrated exemplary mentoring of Pace undergraduate students in research and creative inquiry projects.
-For the pilot year of this award, recipients will receive $500 and a plaque in recognition of their achievement.
+For the pilot year of this award, recipients will receive a monetary and a plaque in recognition of their achievement.

 External Funding Opportunities